LithiumReturn to Lithium overview

 - It is very important to keep to your normal diet of food and drink while you take lithium.
 This is because the level of lithium in your body can rise if you take in less food and drink.
 This can be dangerous.

-- Talk to your doctor if you would like to make changes to your diet whilst on lithium, or if you are gaining or losing too much weight.
+- Talk to your doctor if you would like to make changes to your diet whilst on lithium, or if you are gaining too much weight.

 Let your family and friends know you are taking lithium so they can support you and help you look out for side effects